Douglas, Isle of Man: Sport

 Douglas is the start and finish point for the Isle of Man TT.
 The race had been a part of the FIM Motorcycle Grand Prix World Championship but lost its status when a new British motorcycle Grand Prix was established in 1977.

 The Isle of Man Cricket Club was formed in 1930 and later reformed as the IoM Cricket Association.
 It was elected a member of the International Cricket Council in 2004.

 The National Sports Centre (NSC), is a large multi-sports centre and athletics stadium located on Pulrose Road.
 Owned by the Department of Tourism and Leisure it is operated by Manx Sport & Recreation.
 The King George V Bowl, a multi-use stadium located on Pulrose Road is owned by Douglas Borough Council.

 A free Parkrun takes place in Nobles Park, St. Ninian's Road every Saturday.

 Douglas is home to eight of the seventeen football clubs that compete in the Isle of Man Football League:

-Douglas Rugby Club and Vagabonds Rugby Club are based in the town.
+Douglas Rugby Club and Vagabonds Rugby Club are based in the city.
 Their 1st teams play in the English competitions and reserve teams play in the Manx Rugby competition.